lightstep/cloud-native-observability/000 - glossary.md

 _Instrument_: A logical object that emits a specific piece of named telemetry.
 For example, an instrument might measure the current number of requests being handled by a process, or the amount of free disk space.

+> COMMENT: we should add a definition of tracing here